apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Hampshire nurse, child abducted from Haitian Christian ministry**
+**Yellow to face 'complete shutdown' in coming days, Teamsters warn in letter**

-You can read more about it [here](https://nypost.com/2023/07/30/new-hampshire-nurse-alix-dorsainvil-her-child-abducted-from-haitian-christian-ministry/).
+You can read more about it [here](https://www.youtube.com/watch?v=ZFeomoMPYeo).

 ## Requirements
 - Python 3.8